-What Can a Handyman Do in Roscoe, Montana?
+What Can a Handyman Do Without a License in Roscoe, Montana?

 Montana does not have a single statewide “general contractor license” for typical handyman/general construction work.
 Instead, most handymen operate without a state contractor license but must follow (1) local building permit rules and (2) state licensing for regulated trades like electrical and plumbing.
 Roscoe is an unincorporated community (no city government), so licensing/permits are generally handled at the county level (Stillwater County) and by the State of Montana for trade licenses and tax registrations.